Alii2121/DevOps_CI-CD_On_EKS/README.md

 - The Ansible ***Playbook*** Install `AWSCLI V2` To be able to connect to the cluster You must have V2
 - Ansible Installs Packages and ***Kubectl*** And pass credentials and Make the EC2 Connect to the Cluster then Deploys Jenkins and creates 2 Namespaces
 - The StorageClass k8s file updates the StorageClass to `gp2`
+- The deployment of Redis to communicate with PythonApp with variables in a `ConfigMap`

 ---------------